Below is the list of Sabbaths and Holy Days commanded by God The Father and His Son The Lord Jesus Christ, to be kept yearly at their set times.

 Please recognize that Paul was never teaching that we did not have to obey The Law.
 He was simply showing that salvation did not come by the works of the Law.
 Since ever person (except Christ) has sinned (broken the Law) it is impossible to then obtain the righteousness of the Law [“Cursed be he that confirms not all the words of this law to do them.
 And all the people will say, Amen.” – Deut.
 27:26; AND “You will do My judgments, and keep My ordinances, to walk therein: I am the LORD your God.
 You will therefore keep My statutes, and My judgments: which if a man do, he will live in them: I am the LORD.” – Leviticus 18:4-5].
 Only by God’s redemption through The Lord Jesus Christ (through repentance) could we be cleansed to once again remove the guilt of breaking the Law.

-But as you see above (and those are only a few instances) Paul was saying that if we refuse to obey God’s Law (which John plainly shows is the DEFINITION of sin) then we are removing ourselves from the grace of God and putting ourselves back under the wrath of the Law (i.e. God’s judgement of sinners – the wrath to come).
+But as you see above (and those are only a few instances) Paul was saying that if we refuse to obey God’s Law (John plainly shows the DEFINITION of sin is breaking God’s Law) then we are removing ourselves from the grace of God and putting ourselves back under the wrath of the Law (i.e. God’s judgement of sinners – the wrath to come).

 The above verses are just a sampling of what God The Father, The Lord Jesus Christ, Their apostles and prophets have all said.
 Please open your Bible and read.
-Accept what God has written – not what we prefer to say He meant.
+Accept what God has written – rather than what we might prefer to imagine He meant.